khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 - The menu opens above the text input.
 - The menu filters as the user types in the input
 - A menu item can be selected by:
-  - Focusing the item and clicking or pressing Return to confirm
+  - Focusing the item and clicking or pressing <kbd>return</kbd> to confirm
-  - Filtering the list to one item by typing and pressing Tab to confirm
+  - Filtering the list to one item by typing and pressing <kbd>tab</kbd> to confirm
 - After selecting a menu item:
   - If the command accepts arguments, it fills in the text input.
   - If the command does not accept arugments, it is sent to Duo Chat.